 The 2004 Measure A TEP includes two percent of sales tax revenue be dedicated to San Mateo County ferry services.
-The purpose of the program is to fund specific projects related to capital projects that support service in South San Francisco and Redwood City.
+The purpose of the program is to fund specific projects related to capital projects that support ferry service in South San Francisco and Redwood City.
 However, operating funds are not an eligible use of the funds.
 The two eligible cities agreed to a 50/50 funding share split of this revenue.
-Measure A funds were used toward the construction of the South San Francisco Ferry terminal which opened in 2012.
-As of June 30, 2021, a total of \$8.9 million has been allocated toward ferry projects.
+Measure A funds were used toward the construction of the South San Francisco Ferry terminal, which opened in 2012.
+To date, a total of \$9.1 million has been allocated toward ferry projects from Measure A.